What is lower back pain?

 -

 Kidney stones: Kidney stones are hard deposits of minerals and salts that form in the kidneys.
-When these stones move, they can cause severe pain.
+When these stones become dislodged, they can cause severe pain.

 -